RAMP-project/RAMP-mobility/README.md

 <img src="https://github.com/RAMP-project/RAMP-mobility/blob/master/RAMP-mobility_logo_basic.png" width="300">

-*RAMP-mobility: An open-source bottom-up stochastic model for generating electric vehicles load profiles.*
+*RAMP-mobility: a RAMP application for generating bottom-up stochastic electric vehicles load profiles.*

 ---

 ## Overview
-RAMP-mobility is a new version of the RAMP model for the generation of European electric vehicles mobility and charging profiles.
+RAMP-mobility is an application of the **[RAMP main engine](https://github.com/RAMP-project/RAMP)**, tailored on the generation of European electric vehicles mobility and charging profiles.

 This repository contains the complete RAMP-Mobility model.

 The source-code is currently released as v0.1-pre.
 This should be regarded as a pre-release: it is not yet accompained by a detailed documentation, but the Python code is fully commented in each line to allow a complete understanding of it.
-Further details about the conceptual and mathematical model formulation can be found in the RAMP Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).
+Further details about the conceptual and mathematical model formulation of the main engine can be found in the RAMP Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).

 Please consider that a Journal publication dedicated only to RAMP-Mobility is under development.
 Also, a newer, fully commented and more user friendly version is under development and should be released soon.
 In the while, you can also join our **[Gitter chat](https://gitter.im/RAMP-project/community)** to discuss doubts and make questions about the code!